 Configuration Manager 2012 came with a couple of Asset Intelligence reports but nothing special based on the custom labels.
 The only useful report is Software 12A | Software titles with a specific custom label defined.

-After this post, you will be able to do a report like this one below.
+After this post, you will be able to do a report like the one below.

 First, here’s the list of SQL views used by SCCM for custom labels in Asset Intelligence :

-If you want to see what they are made and also what are the relationships between them, right click on each view in SQL Server Management Studio and select top 1000 rows.
+If you want to see what they are made and also what are the relationships between them, right-click on each view in SQL Server Management Studio and select the top 1000 rows.
 You can access the database from the central site or primary.

 SQL Server Management Studio is an essential tool to develop queries for reports in SCCM.
-Make sure your account have enough access to read the database.
+Make sure your account has enough access to read the database.